EXCLUSIVE - Watchdog Head: Violence in Jerusalem Is Abbas’ Desperate Attempt at Political Survival

-The ongoing violence in Jerusalem is a political game Palestinian leaders are playing in order to boost their popularity ahead of planned elections later this month, the head of a watchdog told Breitbart Jerusalem on Monday in an exclusive interview.
+The ongoing violence in Jerusalem is a political game Palestinian leader Mahmoud Abbas is playing in order to boost his popularity following his cancellation of the elections that had been scheduled for later this month, the head of a watchdog told Breitbart Jerusalem on Monday in an exclusive interview.

 Jerusalem has been the center of violence in the waning days of the Muslim Ramadan holiday, with police officers and rioters embroiled in clashes.
 Palestinian rioters hurled stones and Molotov cocktails at Israeli police officers, who responded with stun grenades and rubber bullets.

-According to Itamar Marcus, the director of monitoring group Palestinian Media Watch, the crisis in Jerusalem was “artificially created” ahead of planned Palestinian elections, because nothing boosts a candidate’s popularity more than inciting terror against Israel.
+According to Itamar Marcus, the director of monitoring group Palestinian Media Watch, the crisis in Jerusalem was “artificially created” because Palestinians understood that Abbas had canceled elections because his party Fatah and no chance to be victorious.
+In order to distract the population’s ire at him for trampling democracy, Abbas needed violence to redirect the anger at Israel.
 The elections, set originally for May 22, was postponed indefinitely late last month.

 Abbas is in his 16th year of a four-year term and has not called for elections since 2006.